-2.2 Ancestral state reconstruction (ASR)
+Ancestral state reconstruction

-ASR is performed for SNP sites identified during sorting, in order to infer mutation events on the tree using a ML approach.
-By default, SNPPar performs the ASR step by concatenating alleles from the SNP sites selected for analysis into a single FASTA-format alignment, then passing this together with the input tree to TreeTime's 'ancestral' command (note that missing or unknown base-calls can appear in this alignment but are set to 'N', as with all maximum-likelihood methods).
-TreeTime's default behaviour is to ignore sites with any missing base-calls, hence SNPPar uses the TreeTime option to enforce reporting of all sites.
+ASR is performed for SNP sites identified during sorting, in order to infer mutation events on the tree using an ML approach.
+By default, SNPPar performs the ASR step by concatenating alleles from the SNP sites selected for analysis into a single FASTA-format alignment, then passing this together with the input tree to TreeTime's 'ancestral' command (note that missing or unknown base-calls can appear in this alignment but are set to 'N', as with all ML methods).
+Tree-Time's default behaviour is to ignore sites with any missing base-calls, and hence SNPPar uses the TreeTime option to enforce reporting of all sites.
 Two output files are captured for processing by SNPPar: the sequences reconstructed for each internal node in the tree ('node sequences'), and a copy of the input tree with the inferred mutation events annotated on each branch ('event tree'), from which SNPPar extracts a list of all mutation events per SNP site.
-Optionally, FastML can be selected as an alternative ML algorithm for ASR, however this is much slower, and we found no difference in accuracy (see Results).
+Optionally, FastML can be selected as an alternative ML algorithm for ASR, but this is much slower, and we found no difference in accuracy (see Results).

-2.3 Collation and functional annotation of mutation events
+Collation and functional annotation of mutation events

-All mutation events, whether inferred via internal sorting or ASR, are collated into a master event list that records the SNP coordinate in the reference genome, the precise base substitution (ancestral to derived base), and branch for each mutation event.
-These events are then annotated with their functional effects, with reference to the protein-coding gene (CDS) features annotated in the input reference genome and taking into account the inferred codon at each node not just the SNP site (see Supplementary Information for details).
+All mutation events, whether inferred via internal sorting or ASR, are collated into a master event list that records the SNP coordinate in the reference genome, the precise base substitution (ancestral to derived base) and branch for each mutation event.
+These events are then annotated with their functional effects, with reference to the protein-coding gene (coding sequence, CDS) features annotated in the input reference genome and taking into account the inferred codon at each node not just the SNP site (see Supplementary Information for details).
 The final step in SNPPar is to identify, count and report unique homoplasic SNPs found in the full mutation event list.
 SNPPar can also identify the type of homoplasy for each homoplasic SNP (i.e. parallel, convergent and/or revertant mutation events), either in the main analysis run or as a post-processing step applied to a previously generated mutation event list and tree.
+SNPs called at the same position are compared to classify them as parallel, convergent, revertant or divergent.
+Comparisons are done pairwise, beginning with those that share both the same ancestral and derived calls, which are assigned as parallel.
+Where two events share the same ancestral call but a different derived call, they are assigned as divergent; where the derived call is the same but the ancestral call is different, this is assigned as convergent.
+Revertants are defined as cases where mutations $(x\rightarrow y)$ and $(y\rightarrow x)$ are identified at the same site, and one of the corresponding nodes is a descendant of the other, in which case the descendant is labelled as revertant.